Covid 19 coronavirus: Three weeks since Hawke's Bay's last case

 All tamariki will be verbally screened for Covid-19 and other minor illness prior to appointments, as per Dental Council of New Zealand guidelines.

-The DHB on Friday updated its emergency department [ED] visitor policy under alert level 2 following feedback from senior Emergency Department clinicians, who asked for the no visitor policy to remain in place.
+The DHB on Friday updated its emergency department (ED) visitor policy under alert level 2 following feedback from senior Emergency Department clinicians, who asked for the no visitor policy to remain in place.

-Head of Department Mark Barlow said the physical constraints of the department made it impossible for people to be able to maintain physical distancing of at least a metre between patients and staff, if visitors were able to come into the department.
+Head of department Mark Barlow said the physical constraints of the department made it impossible for people to be able to maintain physical distancing of at least a metre between patients and staff, if visitors were able to come into the department.

 Restrictions remain in force for high risk areas such as the Intensive Care, Mental Health Inpatient Unit, Special Care Baby Unit and maternity units where only one visitor and one visit per day will be allowed.